-The Sibillini Mountains Ride, Italy, Italy - Horse Riding Holidays and Safaris
+The Umbria Ride, Italy, Italy - Horse Riding Holidays and Safaris

 With plains that could swallow you whole, gentle hills that seem to roll on forever, and mountains like a giant’s crown piercing the sky, this ride will leave you in a state of wonder.

-But leaving you in a state of wonder is what this ride does best, so whisper your questions to the wind and let the answers come to you, slowly but surely, as this extraordinary week unfolds to the steady rhythm of your horse’s hoofbeats.
+But leaving you in a state of wonder is what Umbria does best, so whisper your questions to the wind and let the answers come to you, slowly but surely, as this extraordinary week unfolds to the steady rhythm of your horse’s hoofbeats.

 Guided by Emiliano Brandimarte, a third-generation Sibillini horseman and rancher, you’ll have the honour of exploring Monti Sibillini National Park as the locals do.
 From the mountains themselves, to the ancient hilltop village of Castelluccio, to the famed plains at its feet that turn into a sea of flowers every summer, a whole world will open up between your horse’s pricked ears.

-With four nights in Castelluccio itself, three nights ‘glamping’ in the wild, and cattle and horse drives to boot, this ride takes you off the beaten track and into a fantasy world of cowboys, cattle, wolves, wilderness, lassoos and legends.
+And if you opt for the week-long itinerary you’ll enjoy four nights in Castelluccio itself and three nights ‘glamping’ in the wild.
+Add in cattle and horse drives to boot and this ride takes you off the beaten track and into a fantasy world of cowboys, cattle, wolves, wilderness, lassoos and legends.

 Fast Facts